danielkinguk/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 * Alignment with IETF Standards: Analysis of how existing IETF standards can be leveraged or extended to support the use case.

-## Network Active and Reactive Assurance
+## Network Reactive Assurance

-   Network active and reactive assurance, both at the single- layer (IP or Optical) and multi-layer (IP over Optical), are critical components in maintaining the health and stability of modern IP, Optical, and IPoDWDM networks.
+   Reactive network assurance and troubleshooting, both at the single- layer (IP or Optical) and multi-layer (IP over Optical), are critical components in maintaining the health and stability of modern IP, Optical, and IPoDWDM networks.
 This process involves the